microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/intune-androidforwork-androidmanagedstoreaccountappsyncstatus.md

 ---
 title: "androidManagedStoreAccountAppSyncStatus enum type"
-description: "Sync status of the tenant with the Google EMM API"
+description: "Sync status of the tenant with the Google EMM API"author: "tfitzmac"
 ---

 # androidManagedStoreAccountAppSyncStatus enum type